danmons/mame_raspberrypi_cross_compile/README.md

 * `-v` : The version of MAME to target.
 Can be one of:
   * `latest` - default
   * A version number, such as `0.123` (note that old versions may not compile correctly, as this script targets the current version always)
 * `-c` : The number of CPUs to use for parallel compilation.
 Note that compiling MAME is very RAM intensive, and a high CPU count may cause your machine to swap thrash and/or OOM.
-By default, CPU counts chose are:
+By default, CPU counts chosen are:
   * 4 GB RAM = 1 CPU
   * 8 GB RAM = 2 CPUs
   * 16 GB RAM = 4 CPUs